MannuVilasara/qswitch/README.md

 ### Prerequisites

 - Go 1.25.4 or later
-- CMake 3.15 or later
+- CMake 3.15 or later (optional, for CMake build)
 - Hyprland and QuickShell installed

 ### Configuration Files